rbowen/whosthat/README.md

 Sample data can be found in the sampledata/ directory.

-Then run install.sh.
+Then run `install.sh`.
+This will install the scripts in your `~/perl5/bin` directory if you run it as you, and in the system `perl5/bin` directory if you run it as root.
+That's probably in your path, but if it's not, you may need to fix that.

 If there are any messages that indicate that a test failed, you probably didn't create the data directories.

 You will need to manually create team and project YAML files for now.

+## Upgrading

+If there's a new version, you can just

+    git pull
+    ./install.sh

 ## Usage